Learning-based data-enabled moving horizon estimation with application to membrane-based biological wastewater treatment process: Introduction

 \section{Introduction}

 Full-state information is critical for implementing various advanced control designs (\cite{allgower2012nonlinear}, \cite{lee2014progress}).
 However, for complex nonlinear systems, obtaining such information in real time is often difficult or prohibitively expensive (\cite{bourgeois2001line}, \cite{turan2021data}).
 Nonlinear state estimation offers a practical alternative by reconstructing the full states from limited output measurements (\cite{kottakki2014state}, \cite{shao2010constrained}).
-Among available approaches, moving horizon estimation (MHE) is one of the well-suited frameworks to nonlinear processes, since it can explicitly handle constraints and nonlinearity by incorporating them into an online optimization problem (\cite{rao2003constrained}).
+Among available approaches, moving horizon estimation (MHE) is one of the well-suited frameworks to nonlinear processes, since it can explicitly handle constraints and nonlinearity by incorporating them into an online optimization problem (\cite{schiller2023lyapunov}, \cite{ji2015robust}).

-MHE performance typically depends on the accuracy of the system dynamic model.
-When first-principles models are accessible or when data-driven models are obtained through system identification, MHE can be formulated based on such models (\cite{rao2001constrained}, \cite{rao2003constrained}, \cite{yin2023data}).
-A promising alternative is to develop data-enabled MHE schemes that bypass explicit model identification and directly construct the estimator from data (\cite{wolff2024robust}).
+The performance of MHE typically depends on the availability of an accurate dynamic model of the underlying system.
+When first-principles models are accessible or when data-driven models are obtained through system identification, MHE can be formulated based on such models (\cite{schiller2023lyapunov}, \cite{ji2015robust}, \cite{yin2023data}, \cite{yan2025self}).
+A promising alternative is to develop data-enabled MHE schemes that bypass explicit modeling and directly construct the estimator from data (\cite{wolff2024robust}).
 Willems' fundamental lemma (\cite{willems2005note}), which enables implicit representation of a linear time-invariant (LTI) system using its trajectories, has emerged as a powerful foundation for direct data-enabled control (\cite{berberich2020trajectory}, \cite{morato2024data}) and direct data-enabled state estimation (\cite{wolff2024robust}, \cite{turan2021data}).